One Year Later … The Weight Room in the Carriage House

 Our new weight room in the Carriage House.

 Looking back on our journey, we couldn’t be happier with the decision to convert our Carriage House into a weight room.
-Not only has it provided us with a dedicated space to prioritize our health and fitness, but it has also breathed new life into a previously neglected area of our property.
+It has provided us with a dedicated space to prioritize our health and fitness and breathed new life into a previously neglected area of our property.

 The transformation of our Carriage House into a weight room has been nothing short of extraordinary.
 From clearing out clutter to outfitting the space with state-of-the-art equipment, every step of the journey has been worth it.